 Keeping waterways clean and protecting and restoring habitat along rivers and streams is essential for the survival of our state’s birds.
-The South Carolina Conservation Bank — our most important state tool for land conservation — has been highly successful in meeting both these objectives.
+The South Carolina Conservation Bank — our most powerful state tool for land conservation — has been highly successful in meeting both these objectives.

 Since 2002, the Conservation Bank has helped conserve nearly 300,000 acres of forests, farms, historic sites, hunting land, urban parks, and wetlands throughout our state.
 That includes 360 miles of river frontage.

-It's truly inspiring to glance around the state and see how well the Conservation Bank has protected everything from wildlife and clean water to history and heritage.
+It's inspiring to glance around the state and see how well the Conservation Bank has protected everything from wildlife and clean water to history and heritage.
 Here are just a few of the fantastic places for birds (and bird lovers) that Bank funds have protected and/or restored:

 Four Holes Swamp: In 2005, Audubon South Carolina received $1.5 million from the Conservation Bank to protect 2,400 acres of prime bird habitat.
 It’s now part of the Francis Beidler Forest.